open-source-modelling/insurance_skills/spontaneous-testing-for-excel/README.md

 ## Notes and limitations

-- **Column names changed.** Earlier versions used `test_name`, `test_description`,
-  `test_process`, `test_result`.
-A workbook built against those will stop with a message saying so.
-The old names are deliberately not accepted as aliases, and the skill will not rename your headers to fix itself — the header is yours to change.
 - **Some setups have no file path.** When the workbook is reachable only through a connector, `check_run.py` does not apply and the skill falls back to recording sheet names and table dimensions by hand.
 The boundaries are unchanged; the verification is weaker.